omarkohl/rationality-freiburg.de/website/content/en/posts/our-social-contract.md

 If the amount of preparation required for a meetup is too much or the reading uninteresting, please give early feedback, so it can be considered.
 It is perfectly acceptable to have meetups without any required preparation.
-We want to have gatherings that are useful and stimulating, not making you do tedious or useless work.
+We want to have gatherings that are useful and stimulating, not make you do tedious or useless work.

 The goal of these rules is very clear: Ensure people come on time and well prepared.
 If this goal is not reached, then the rules will be adapted e.g. by